 Thailand Travel Tip: For getting to Khao Yai National Park, take a minivan to Pak Chong from Bangkok Ekkamai Bus Station

 Thailand Wildlife Fact: Elephants are seen as Thailand’s sacred animal.
-However, many elephants who are forced to work in elephant camps in Thailand are subject to cruelty and animal abuse.
+However, many elephants who are forced to work in elephant camps are subject to animal cruelty and animal abuse in Thailand.
 Read here for my recommendations on ethical elephant sanctuaries.

-Wild Animals in Thailand: Snorkel or Dive with Turtles around Thai islands
+Wild Animals in Thailand: Snorkelling with turtles or scuba diving with turtles?

 For getting to the Gulf of Thailand (Koh Tao, Koh Phangan, Koh Samui): book your transport here.